 Exercises to stretch your creativity

 As an engineer, what can you do to improve your mind and test your creative thinking skills?
-Here’s some quick exercises to keep your creative brain active to aid in your day’s work.
+Here are some quick exercises to keep your creative brain active to aid in your day’s work.

-- Zachtronics games - you may be familiar with Minecraft, the building game aimed children.
-Minecraft was developed by Zach Barth, lead designer of Zachtronic games who produces engineering puzzle games.
+Zachtronics games - you may be familiar with Minecraft, the building game aimed at children.
+Minecraft was developed by Zach Barth, lead designer of Zachtronics games who produces engineering puzzle games.
 Barth studied computer systems engineering and has turned his engineering knowledge to building these challenging, engineering-focused games.

-- Sudoku puzzles - they are about problem-solving and being able to think a number of steps ahead.
-Exercise your strategic thinking with a game of number sudoku.
+Sudoku puzzles - they are about problem-solving and being able to think a number of steps ahead.
+Exercise your strategic thinking with a game of sudoku.